linuxdeepin/dde-file-manager/README.md

 ### dde-file-manager

-Deepin File Manager is a file management tool independently developed by Deepin Technology, featured with searching, copying, trash, compression/decompression, viewing file property and other file management functions.
+Deepin File Manager is a file management tool independently developed by Deepin Technology, featuring functions such as searching, copying, trash management, compression/decompression and viewing file properties.

 ### Dependencies

 ### Build dependencies

-_The **master** branch is current development branch, build dependencies may changes without update README.md, refer to `./debian/control` for a working build depends list_
+_The **master** branch is current development branch, build dependencies may change without updating README.md.
+Please refer to `./debian/control` for an accurate list of build dependencies_

 - cmake,
 - debhelper (>=9),